-In this and the next subsection, we reproduce some theoretical results from Korattikara et al. [2014] and Bardenet et al. [2014].
+In this section, we reproduce some theoretical results from Korattikara et al. [2014] and Bardenet et al. [2014].
 After setting up some notation, we emphasize the most general aspects of these results, which apply to pairs of transition kernels whose differences are bounded, and thus are not specific to adaptive subsampling procedures.
 The central theorem is an upper bound on the difference between the stationary distributions of such pairs of kernels in the case of Metropolis-Hastings.
 Its proof depends on the ability to bound the difference in the acceptance probabilities, at each iteration, of the two MH transition kernels.

 Preliminaries and notation.
-Let P and Q be probability measures (distributions) with Radon-Nikodym derivatives (densities) f_P and f_Q ,
+Let P and Q be probability measures (distributions) with Radon-Nikodym derivatives (densities) f_P and f_Q , respectively, and absolutely continuous with respect to measure ν .
+The total variation distance between P and Q is